aspnetboilerplate/aspnetboilerplate/doc/WebSite/Webhook-System.md

 ##### **Check Signature**

 Abp currently uses the **SHA256** hash algorithm to create a signature.
 It creates a signature by hashing the HTTP request's body.
-You should hash received body and check whether it is equal with received one.
+Your other application which subscribed to a webhook should hash received body and check whether it is equal with received one.

 ```csharp
 [HttpPost]